adyen-examples/adyen-step-by-step-integration-workshop/README.md

 For your convenience, we've **already included this in this project**.
 You can visit the `build.gradle` file and verify whether the following line is included:

 ```
-	implementation 'com.adyen:adyen-java-api-library:25.1.0'
+	implementation 'com.adyen:adyen-java-api-library:31.3.0'
 ```

 **Step 6.** Include the latest [Adyen.Web Dropin/Components](https://docs.adyen.com/online-payments/release-notes/) by adding embed script(`.js`) and stylesheet(`.css`) to `/resources/templates/layout.html`.
   - Including this allows you to access the AdyenCheckout instance in JavaScript.
-In this example, we use `Web Components/Drop-in v5.63.0`.
+In this example, we use `Web Components/Drop-in v6.5.1`.
-  - Note #1: If the `Embed script and stylesheet` tab shows `'Coming soon!'`, don't worry, you can grab an earlier version of `Web Components/Drop-in`
-  - Note #2: You'll have to click on the `Embed script and stylesheet` to see the Javascript and stylesheet.